min2ha/ukwa-site/content/target/55258/index.en.md

   "start_date": "2017-06-29T09:00:00Z"
 }

-# ALISS (Association of Librarians and Information Professionals in the Social Sciences)

 ALISS (Association of Librarians and Information Professionals in the Social Sciences) is a not-for- profit unincorporated professional society.
 It is an independent group which was formed in April 2005 by the former committee of ASSIGN (Aslib Social Science Information Group and Network).